-A HISTORY OF 18TH CENTURY ENGLAND
+A BRIEF HISTORY OF 18TH CENTURY BRITAIN

 By Tim Lambert

 In 1702 Queen Anne began her reign.
-In the same year the war of the Spanish succession began.
-In 1704 the great general the Duke of Marlborough, won a great victory over the French at Blenheim.
-Also in 1704 the British captured Gibraltar - and they have held it ever since.
+In the same year, the war of the Spanish succession began.
+In 1704 the great general the Duke of Marlborough won a great victory over the French at Blenheim.
+Also in 1704, the British captured Gibraltar - and they have held it ever since.
 The Duke of Marlborough went on to win great victories at Ramillies in 1706, at Oudenarde in 1708, and at Malplaquet in 1709.

 Meanwhile the Act of Union between England and Scotland was passed in 1707.
 From 1603 England and Scotland shared a king but they remained separate countries.
-The Act of Union made them one although the Scots kept their own legal system, church and educational system.
+The Act of Union made them one although the Scots kept their own legal system, church, and educational system.
 Free trade was established between the two countries.

 George I became king in 1714.
 He was also the ruler of Hanover (part of Germany) and he much preferred to stay there.
 George could not speak English and was content to leave the running of Britain to his ministers.
 Meanwhile, in September 1714 the Highlands of Scotland rose in rebellion.
 In an attempt to claim his throne James Stuart (son of James II, who was deposed in 1688) landed at Peterhead in December 1714.
 The uprising failed after an indecisive battle was fought at Sheriffmuir near Stirling on 13 November 1715.
 James Stuart left Scotland in February 1716.

 In 1711 the South Sea Company was formed.
 It was given exclusive rights to trade with the Spanish colonies in South America.
 (It transported many slaves from Africa to South America).
 In 1720 shares in the company became massively overpriced.
 Then the share price collapsed.
 (The South Sea Bubble burst) and many investors lost huge sums of money.